tarunngusain08/BookMyShow/README.md

 ## List of APIs that project includes -

-Here are some possible API endpoints for BookMyShow:

 1. Cities:
 - GET /cities: Get a list of all cities available.